Common-Size Balance Sheet: Assets

 - Total assets

-- By definition, total assets remain constant at 100% across all periods.
+- By definition, total assets were stable at 100% across all periods.
+Observed changes in component percentages reflect shifts in asset composition rather than overall asset size.